-- Board of Directors' report on the company's activity and financial position during the financial year; - 2.
-Board of Directors' report on the organisation and management of the company during the financial year. - Auditor's report on the audited financial statements of the company for the financial year. - 4.
-Related party transactions in the ordinary course of business. - 5.
-Appointment and removal of directors to the Board - 6.
+- 1. Board of Directors' report on the company's activity and financial position during financial year; - Board of Directors' report on the organization and management of the company during the financial year. - 3.
+Auditor's report on the audited financial statements of the company for the financial year. - Related party transactions in the ordinary course of the business. - 5.
+Appointment and removal of the directors to the Board - 6.
 Distribution of dividends to shareholders. - 7.
-Remuneration and sitting fees of the Board. - 8.
+Remuneration and sitting fees of the members of the - 8.
 Appointment of the auditor for the new financial year and setting their fees.